Andreas Kleinert - Komponist

 I was born in Hamburg-Wandsbek.
-My first and very important composition teacher, when I still went to school, were Johannes Fiebig, my music teacher at school and conductor of the school orchestra.
+My first and very important composition teacher, when I still went to school, was Johannes Fiebig, my music teacher at school and conductor of the school orchestra.
 Later I learnt musical theorie with his father, Kirchenmusikdirektor Prof. Kurt Fiebig.
 After finishing school I studied music at the Hamburg Hochschule fuer Musik und Darstellende Kunst, musical theory and composition with Diether de la Motte, violin with Prof. Nelly Soeregi and musicology and philosophy at Hamburg university.
 During my studies I worked as a church organist and choir conductor.
 Since 1985 I have been teaching music and geography at high schools, first in Bremen and Verden and since 1995 in Goettingen.
 My main task at school is conducting the school orchestra, choir, big band and other groups such as a class of beginners on string instruments after the method of Paul Rolland.

 Nearly all kinds of vocal and instrumental pieces can be found in my works.
 Most of my compositions are written in tonal styles, except a few pieces I wrote during my musical studies (e.g. "Pastorale" for orchestra, a few piano pieces); I often try to use but not only to copy several musical languages of the past.
 Very important for me is that each composition has to develop and to follow its own rules.

 In March 2006 the violinist Lewis Wong, artist-in-residence at Trocaire College, New York, commissioned me to write him a solo for violin and orchestra after he had seen my works on the sibeliusmusic.com homepage.
 On December 9th 2007 was the first performance, played by Lewis Wong himself, accompanied by the Orchester Goettinger Musikfreunde in Johanniskirche Goettingen and it became a great success.
 The Goettinger Tageblatt wrote on Dec 11th 2007: